-Step 2: At Terminal interface, type the line below and hit Enter:
+Step 2: Type the command line below and hit Enter:

 sudo nano /etc/hosts

-Step 5: When you have done whole the sites or url which you want to block, you can save the hosts file by pressing the Ctrl + O and then Return button.
+Step 5: When you have done the list of sites or URLs, you can save the hosts file by pressing the Ctrl + O and then hit Return button.
 Finally, press the Ctrl + X to exit the screen.

 sudo dscacheutil -flushcache

-Now go to the URLs or Sites which you have blocked.
-If it has already edited correctly, you should not be able to access that URL and Site address.
+Now, go to the URLs or Sites that you have blocked.
+If you have already edited the hosts file correctly, you should not be able to access that URL and Site address.

-Step 1: Firstly, create a individual User Account for your children.
+Step 1: Create an individual User Account for your children.

 Step 3: Select Parental Controls icon.